madalinaioana/blood-project/index.md

 ### Oana Stefanescu

   I am Oana, the tester of this project.
-  My responsibilities are to conduct automated and manual tests in order to make sure that the software is compliant with the business requirements and is ready for deployment.Also, on a daily basis I check the automated suite of tests to make sure that all the flows of our application have not been broken by the new developed tasks.For the automated testing I use Fitnesse and for the manual tests I always write a series of test cases.
+  My responsibilities are to conduct automated and manual tests in order to make sure that the software is compliant with the business requirements and is ready for deployment.
+Also, on a daily basis I check the automated suite of tests to make sure that all the flows of our application have not been broken by the new developed tasks.
+For the automated testing I use Fitnesse and for the manual tests I always write a series of test cases.

   e-mail: oana_m_stefanescu@yahoo.com